juhojo/jigsaw_toxicity_classification/report.md

 The decisions we made were good, and the results we gained were not awful, but it would have been nice to have had time to try `Adam` optimizer with different configuration parameters.
 In addition to this, exploring with a different optimizer would have been nice.

+We also had some issues with computational resources, as we hit memory caps quite fast.
+We resolved this issue by adjusting the network structure and splitting the test data into chunks before feeding it to the network to obtain labels for the test data.

 Originally, we thought of using the `parent_id` attribute, but in the end we decided against it, due to time issues.
 Also, the data contained metadata from Civil Comments: such as `funny`, `sad`, `likes` and `dislikes`.
 These subtypes were not utilized in any way, but further research could benefit from these greatly.

 ## References